macabeus/macro-compiler/README.md

 # How does it work?

-Since this is a project for studying purposes, I'll explain how I created it, including its logic and design.
+Since this is a project for studying purposes, I will explain how I created it, including its logic and design.

 ## Language design

-I **haven't** designed EventMacro: its spec's been already made by other people, and my compiler just needs to keep interoperability.
+I **have not** designed EventMacro: its specs have been already made by other people and my compiler only needs to keep interoperability.
 A few important things that have influenced EventMacro design are:

-- Perl inspiration; given the fact that OpenKore is written in Perl and many people that work on OpenKore project also write macros;
+- Perl inspiration; given the fact that OpenKore is written in Perl and many people who work on OpenKore project also write macros;
 - The syntax was designed in order to make it easy to write a regexp-based interpreter;
 - It was designed aiming to ease non-programmers' learning process.

 > Designing a programming language and a compiler are processes that have very different focuses, but many tasks in common.
-[You can read more about it here.](https://www.quora.com/Which-is-the-difference-between-design-a-programming-language-and-design-a-compiler/answer/Quildreen-Motta)
+[You may read more about it here.](https://www.quora.com/Which-is-the-difference-between-design-a-programming-language-and-design-a-compiler/answer/Quildreen-Motta)

 ## Parser

 I decided to write the parser using a parser combinator-based strategy because Elixir already has an awesome library for doing so: [Combine](https://github.com/bitwalker/combine).
 In this phase, the parser maps the source code on a representation called AST - Abstract Syntax Tree.
 We only have this intermediary representation through the whole compiler.

-An advantage of parser combinator is that we get the AST directly, but a disadvantage is that we'll have poor error messages.
+An advantage of parser combinator is that we get the AST directly, but a disadvantage is that we will have poor error messages.

 On my compiler, each node on the AST is a tuple with two elements, where the first element is the struct representing the mapped code and the second one is its metadata.
 The metadata is important to return a meaningful error message on the next phases (e.g. to tell the coder the line and column where the error happened).
-Another situation where the metadata is important is on the optimization phase - I'll provide more details about it bellow.
+Another situation where the metadata is important is on the optimization phase - I will provide more details about it bellow.

 ## Semantic analysis